 If you switch on this value, you will see an additional link "Edit intro page" where you can alter the contents of the page.

-The intro page is placed out of the usual structure, that means, you can't use there any template functions, and the template of your site is not assigned to this page.
+The intro page is placed out of the usual structure, that means, you can't make use of any template functions, and the template of your site is not assigned to this page.
 So if you want to use the stylesheet of your template, you have to set the link to it manually and build the complete HTML structure which should be applied to the intro page by yourself.

-So if you wonder why certain pages are missing in the navigation or the "loginbox" droplet seems not to work, you will probably just have to enable frontend login.
+So, if you wonder why certain pages are missing in the navigation, or the "loginbox" droplet seems not to work, you will probably just have to enable frontend login.

 Setting how long error and success messages are displayed in the backend.
 The default value of 1500 means one and a half second.
 Setting this to -1 means that every message has to be confirmed manually.

 If you have created a user group, you can select it here to allow visitors of your site to register themselves as a member of this group.